-The final top law school in Minnesota is the Mitchell Hamline School of Law.
-Not only is this school the easiest school to get into in this state, but it is also the only school to offer blended learning.
-In a one-of-a-kind hybrid JD program, students enrolled at Mitchell Hamline are able to complete their degree online and in-person.
+The final top law school in Minnesota is the Mitchell Hamline School of Law, the only school to offer blended learning.
+In a one-of-a-kind hybrid JD program, students enrolled at Mitchell Hamline are able to complete their degree online and in person.

-Mitchell Hamline was one of the first few schools to begin including online components to its JD program, even offering some blended learning courses in the early 2000s!
-These students still have equal access to resources, experiential learning opportunities, and externships.
+Mitchell Hamline was one of the first few schools to begin including online components in its JD program, even offering some blended learning courses in the early 2000s!

 Mitchell Hamline also offers students legal residency programs that can help them transition from law school to the real world of law.
 During this program, students participate in intense fieldwork experience and scholarly discussion with experts in the field.